shadowlack/shadowlack-core-book/diseases/crop-rot.md

 ---
-title: Crop Rot
+title: Crop rot
 description: A bacterial disease primarily affecting flora.
 published: true
-date: 2020-09-19T02:14:22.379Z
+date: 2020-09-19T19:26:14.500Z
-tags:
+tags: diseases, bacterial diseases
-editor: undefined
+editor: markdown
 dateCreated: 2020-09-06T16:48:23.919Z
 ---

-**Crop Rot** is known to be a disaster for crops and fields, infecting entire areas making food products unfit to be ingested by any living population.
+**Crop rot** is known to be a disaster for crops and fields, infecting entire areas making food products unfit to be ingested by any living population.
 The bacteria itself can't be found in records until agriculture and a sedentary lifestyle was started across the planet of Ramath-lehi, it showed a dramatic increase once the world started to go industrial.

 ## Symptoms